 Disembark in Yakutat, a small fishing community situated on a glacial moraine and set against an impressive mountain backdrop.
-Transport to the airport and/or lodging is provided by the company.
+Transport to your lodging and/or the airport is provided by the company.
 Yakutat offers daily flight service through Alaska Airlines.

 The Kruzof Explorer, a Bering Sea crab fishing boat turned premier expedition vessel, was constructed to be among the toughest hulls on the planet, capable of exploring remote areas and bodies of water where few venture.
 The unparalleled seaworthiness and performance, coupled with modern renovations and elegant furnishings results in a craft that stands alone in its expedition capabilities.
 The vessel carries a sport fishing vessel, high-speed Zodiac, kayaks, and paddleboards.
 The vessel’s five-ton crane, which once hauled king crab pots, easily handles loading and unloading of these expedition craft.